Diethood » Recipes » Desserts » Snickers and Turtles Pie – Snickurtle Pie

 • Toast the pecans over medium heat on the stovetop for about 3 minutes.
 Shake them frequently so that they don’t burn.
 Immediately remove the toasted pecans from the pan and set them aside to cool.

-• Spread 1/4 cup of caramel ice cream topping in an even layer over the bottom of the cookie crust.
+• Spread 1/4 cup of the caramel ice cream topping in an even layer over the bottom of the cookie crust.

-• Place the pie into the freezer to chill for 3 hours.
+• Add the cream cheese filling to the pie crust and spread it out evenly.
+Place the pie into the freezer to chill for 2 to 3 hours.

 • Take the pie out of the freezer and sprinkle the remaining pecans over the top.

-• Melt chocolate in the microwave in 30 second increments, stirring in between until smooth.
+• Melt chocolate in the microwave in 30 second increments, stirring in between until completely smooth.
 Use a spoon to drizzle the melted chocolate over the pie.

 • Once the pie is topped with chocolate, drizzle on the caramel topping.
+Return the pie to the freezer for 1 hour or until set.

 Notes